shitkins/Imgur-Album-Quick-Link/README.md

-# SearchTool
+# Imgur Album Quck Link
-A simple chrome extension that let's you search for the selected text in UrbanDictionary.
+A quick album viewer that opens in new incognito window